fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 **Enjoy your launch day!**

 > [!NOTE]
-> *Thanks to [Laura Du Ry](https://www.linkedin.com/in/laura-du-ry-53203b94/) (Appwrite), [Tanya Rai](https://www.linkedin.com/in/tanyarai/) (LastMile AI), [Luis Guzmán](https://www.linkedin.com/in/guzmanluis/) (n8n), and [Rishabh Kaul](https://www.linkedin.com/in/rishabhkaul) (Appsmith) for your contributions.
+> *Thanks to [Laura Du Ry](https://www.linkedin.com/in/laura-du-ry-53203b94/) (Appwrite), [Tanya Rai](https://www.linkedin.com/in/tanyarai/) (LastMile AI), [Darko Gjorgjievski](https://www.linkedin.com/in/darko-gjorgjievski-65a63627/) (Kilo Code), [Luis Guzmán](https://www.linkedin.com/in/guzmanluis/) (n8n), and [Rishabh Kaul](https://www.linkedin.com/in/rishabhkaul) (Appsmith) for your contributions.
 Thanks to [Jack Bridger](https://www.linkedin.com/in/jack-bridger-047bb445) for bs-checking this post.
 They're all in the Developer Marketing community, a place where 2,000+ tech founders and marketers from awesome dev-first, open-source companies hang out to share insights and best practices.
 [Join the fun](https://marketingto.dev)!*
 >
 > *No artificial intelligence was used to generate content for this post.*